thm-projects/arsnova-backend/src/site/markdown/development.md

 Our code repositories are located on a [GitLab server](https://git.thm.de/arsnova) for internal development.
 They are automatically mirrored to [GitHub](https://github.com/thm-projects) on code changes.

-Apart from mirroring GitLab CI triggers various jobs to:
+Apart from mirroring GitLab CI runs various jobs to:

 * check the code quality (static code analysis with SonarQube)
 * build a web archive